The Settings page allows you to configure options for the meeting room and the Touch panel. From here, you can:

 Click Touch Panel and use the Speed Dials area to add up to six speed dial contacts on the touchscreen.
 To create a speed dial contact, click Add Speed Dial, select an icon, enter the URi address for the contact, and enter a name that will be displayed for the speed dial tile.
 The contacts are displayed on the home screen.
 For example:

-Speed dial contacts on the Touch are not created by or related to favorites and group contacts in Skype for Business or Teams.
+Speed dial contacts on the Touch are not created by or related to favorites and group contacts in Skype for Business.

 Click Exchange to configure the options for your Exchange server: